Draft a mixed opening cast sheet for RPG prep, fiction outlines, and jam-world sketches before the project needs specialist rules.

 Frequently Asked Questions

-How do I keep names consistent across my world?
+How do I keep the batch consistent?

-Can I use generated fantasy names commercially?
+Can I use the output commercially?

 Do I need to write an AI prompt?